jobs.ac.uk - Great jobs for bright people

 • Vlogs

-Embarking on your PhD Journey – Top Tips
+Your PhD Journey – Top Tips

 There are several reasons why people embark on a PhD journey, but there are two which I consider particularly important.
 Firstly, there should be a topic or theory that motivates your curiosity and secondly, there must be an interest in research and adding to knowledge.
 Personally, I was interested in a topic for a number of years and realised that if I could fill a gap in the knowledge I would be able to create a positive impact on thousands of lives.

-Top 18 Points to consider:
+Top Points to consider:

 • Be aware that this is an exciting yet challenging academic journey.

 Remember that this is a long road that will be challenging yet fulfilling.
-As your journey develops, you will become more comfortable with the process and everything that it offers.
+As your PhD journey develops, you will become more comfortable with the process and everything that it offers.

 • Build a good relationship with your supervision team.